Beniamino92/mvHMM/README.md

 We provide an overview  for using our (stan) software in R from `tutorial.Rmd`

-Get and plot neuromodulator and pupil, for selected substratification
+* Get and plot time series of neuromodulator and pupil, for selected substratification
 ```r
 get_neuromodulators(ID = 123, info_vars, snippet = "stimulus",
                     substrat =  "Oddball_x_Arousal",